Residential Water Treatment Devices

 - Worries about a specific contaminant that might be in the water.

-- A family member may be vulnerable to illness due to a weakened immune system or other factor.
+- A family member may be vulnerable due to a preexisting health condition.

 - Excessive staining or deposits on your plumbing.

 Whatever the reason, you want to be sure that the device you are using will meet your needs.
 You want to be sure that the device will reduce contaminants as stated on the packaging or advertisements.
 The goal of the State of California Water Treatment Device Registration Program is to ensure that devices sold in California have been independently evaluated and tested to reduce 'health-related' contaminants as claimed by the packaging.
 Health related contaminants include: